Sparse graphs are not flammable: Introduction

 We would like to focus on the following property.
 Let $\sn(G,v)$ denote the number of vertices in $G$ the firefighter can save when a fire breaks out at vertex $v \in V$, assuming the best strategy is used.
 The surviving rate $\rho(G)$ of $G$, introduced in~\cite{FHLS}, is defined as the expected percentage of vertices that can be saved when a fire breaks out at a random vertex of $G$ (uniform distribution is used for the initial placement), that is, $\rho(G) = \frac {1}{n^2} \sum_{v \in V} \sn(G,v)$.
 It is not difficult to see that for cliques $\rho(K_n) = \frac 1n$, since no matter where a fire breaks out only one vertex can be saved.
 For paths we get that

 (one can save all but one vertex when a fire breaks out at one of the leaves; otherwise two vertices are burned).
 It is not surprising that a path can be easily protected, and in fact, all trees have this property.
 Cai, Cheng, Verbin, and Zhou~\cite{CCVZ} proved that the greedy strategy of Hartnell and Li~\cite{HL} for trees saves at least $1 - \Theta(\log n / n)$ percentage of vertices on average for an $n$-vertex tree.
 Moreover, they managed to prove that for every outerplanar graph $G$, $\rho(G) \ge 1 - \Theta(\log n / n)$.
 Both results are asymptotically tight and improved earlier results of Cai and Wang~\cite{CW}.
-Let us note that there is no hope for similar result for planar graphs, since, for example, $\rho(K_{2,n}) = 2/(n+2) = o(1)$.
+Note that there is no hope for similar result for planar graphs, since, for example, $\rho(K_{2,n}) = 2/(n+2) = o(1)$.

 Let us stay focused on sparse graphs.
-It is clear that sparse graphs are easier to control so their survival rates should be relatively large.
+It is clear that sparse graphs are easier to control so their surviving rates should be relatively large.
 Finbow, Wang, and Wang~\cite{FWW} showed that any graph $G$ with average degree strictly smaller than $8/3$ has the surviving rate bounded away from zero.
 Formally, it has been shown that any graph $G$ with $n \ge 2$ vertices and $m \le (\frac {4}{3}-\eps)n$ edges satisfies $\rho(G) \ge \frac {6\eps}{5} > 0$, where $0 < \eps < \frac{5}{24}$ is a fixed number.
-This result was recently improved by the author of this paper to show that any graph $G$ with average degree strictly smaller than $30/11$ has the surviving rate bounded away from zero~\cite{P}. \begin{theorem}[\cite{P}] Suppose that graph $G$ has $n \ge 2$ vertices, $m$ edges, and $\frac{2m}{n} \le \frac {30}{11}-\eps$ for some $0 < \eps < \frac{1}{2}$.
-Then, $\rho(G) \ge \frac {\eps}{30}$. \end{theorem} (Let us note that the goal was to show that the surviving rate is bounded away from zero, not to show the best lower bound for $\rho(G)$.
+This result was recently improved by the author of this paper to show that any graph $G$ with average degree strictly smaller than $30/11$ has the surviving rate bounded away from zero~\cite{P}. \begin{theorem}[\cite{P}] Suppose that graph $G$ has $n \ge 2$ vertices and average degree at most $\frac {30}{11}-\eps$ for some $0 < \eps < \frac{1}{2}$.
+Then, $\rho(G) \ge \frac {\eps}{30}$. \end{theorem} (Note that the goal was to show that the surviving rate is bounded away from zero, not to show the best lower bound for $\rho(G)$.
 The constant $\frac {1}{30}$ can be easily improved with more careful calculations.)

-On the other hand there are some dense graphs with large survival rates (take, for example, a large collection of cliques).
-However, in~\cite{P} a construction of a family of sparse random graphs on $n$ vertices with the survival rate tending to zero as $n$ goes to infinity is proposed.
+On the other hand there are some dense graphs with large surviving rates (take, for example, a large collection of cliques).
+However, in~\cite{P} a construction of a family of sparse random graphs on $n$ vertices with the surviving rate tending to zero as $n$ goes to infinity is proposed.
 Hence the result is tight and the constant $\frac {30}{11}$ cannot be improved.